Kenneth Bowman

 Statistical climatology

-Dr. Bowman is the Principal Investigator for a new five-year NASA Earth Venture Suborbital (EVS-3) project that will begin in 2019.
+Dr. Bowman is the Principal Investigator for a new six-year NASA Earth Venture Suborbital (EVS-3) project Dynamics and Chemistry of the Summer Stratosphere.
 The DCOTSS project will use the NASA ER-2 high-altitude research aircraft to investigate the impact of overshooting convection on the chemistry and dynamics of the summer stratosphere over the United States.

 Selected Publications

 Smith, J. B., D. M. Wilmouth, K. M. Bedka, K. P. Bowman, C. R. Homeyer, J. A. Dykema, M. R. Sargent, C. E. Clapp, S. S. Leroy, D. S. Sayres, J. M. Dean-Day, T. P. Bui, and J. G. Anderson, 2017.
 A case study of convectively sourced water vapor observed in the overworld stratosphere over the United States J. Geophys.
 Res.
-Atmos., 122, 17, 9529-9554,
+Atmos., 122, 17, 9529-9554, doi: 10.1002/2017JD026831.

 Anderson, J. G., D. K. Weisenstein, K. P. Bowman, C. R. Homeyer, J. B. Smith, D. M. Wilmouth, D. S. Sayres, J, E. Klobas, S. S. Leroy, J. A. Dykema, and S. C. Wofsy, 2017.
-Stratospheric ozone over the United States in summer linked to observations of convection and temperature via chlorine and bromine catalysis PNAS., 114, 25, E4905-E4913,
+Stratospheric ozone over the United States in summer linked to observations of convection and temperature via chlorine and bromine catalysis PNAS., 114, 25, E4905-E4913, doi: 10.1073/pnas.1619318114.

 Education